 Title Recommendations based on Asher Millstone

 Katniss Everdeen has returned home safe after winning the 74th Annual Hunger Games along with fellow tribute Peeta Mellark.
 Winning means that they must turn around and leave their family and close friends, embarking on a "Victor's Tour" of the districts.
-Along the way Katniss senses that a rebellion is simmering, but the Capitol is still very much in control as President Snow prepares the 75th Annual Hunger Games (The Quarter Quell) - a competition that could change Panem forever.
+Along the way Katniss senses that a rebellion is simmering, but the Capitol is still very much in control as President Snow prepares the 75th Annual Hunger Games—a competition that could change Panem forever.

 Eleanor Shellstrop is living in The Good Place.
 That's where truly virtuous people go when they die.
 Which is a little confusing for Eleanor, who lived a selfish, unseemly life.
 As she quickly realizes, she's accidentally been mistaken for a different Eleanor Shellstrop who helped get innocent people off death row.
 But as she actively tries to improve herself to stay in the Good Place, she begins to realize she really does have the capacity to change for the better.

 Twelve-year-old Gon Freecss one day discovers that the father he had always been told was dead was alive and well.
 His Father is a Hunter? a member of society's elite with a license to go anywhere or do almost anything.
 Gon, determined to follow in his father's footsteps, decides to take the Hunter Examination and eventually find his father to prove himself as a Hunter in his own right.
 But on the way, he learns that there is more to becoming a Hunter than previously thought.